Criminal Defence Solicitors Barnsley

 Situated at 28 Peel Street, our Barnsley offices are less than five-minutes on foot from the town’s Magistrates’ Court and police station.
 With the shops and the banks of Peel Square close at hand, our offices are almost directly opposite the town’s Iceland store.
 There is lots of free parking close to hand and we are within a stones throw of the thriving bus and rail interchange.

 Eric Bray is the town’s most senior criminal solicitor.
-He is backed up admirably by Amy-Jo Cutts, Carol Schofield, Sarah Parkin, Jane, Lynn and the inestimable Lorraine Corbett.
+He is backed up admirably by the tenacious and experienced Kevin Ripley, Amy-Jo Cutts, Carol Schofield, Jane, Lynn and the inestimable Lorraine Corbett.

 The team are able to provide a specialised personal service from police stations to the Crown Court whether matters are being dealt with either locally at Barnsley or further afield in the Magistrates’ Court or Crown Court at Sheffield.

-We regularly welcome clients from Penistone, Birdwell, Goldthorpe, Grimethorpe, Elsecar, Wath upon Dearne, Wombwell, Darton, Cudworth, Darfield, Staincross, Mapplewell, Kexborough, Silkstone, Cawthorne, Monkbotton, and much much further afield.
+We regularly welcome clients from Penistone, Birdwell, Goldthorpe, Grimethorpe, Elsecar, Wath upon Dearne, Wombwell, Darton, Cudworth, Darfield, Staincross, Mapplewell, Mexborough, Silkstone, Cawthorne, Monk Bretton, and much much further afield.

 At The Johnson Partnership we have an experienced team of prison lawyers who have advised and represented detainees in custody in Barnsley over the last twenty years.